Bathtor/rust-executors/README.md

 ## License

-Licensed under the terms of MIT license.
+Licensed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.